awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-partitions.md

   + `smallint`
   + `decimal`

-  If an invalid type is encountered, an exception is thrown\.
+  If an type is encountered that is not valid, an exception is thrown\.

   The following list shows the valid operators on each type\.
 When you define a crawler, the `partitionKey` type is created as a `STRING`, to be compatible with the catalog partitions\.